-- a) a change of registered office or business address, at least one month in advance of such change; - b) any material changes in the information supplied to the MFSA immediately upon becoming aware of the matter; - c) any actual or intended legal proceedings of a material nature by or against the CSP immediately after the decision has been taken or on becoming aware of the matter; and - d) any breach of any Authorisation condition/s or of any provision of the Act or the regulations and rules issued thereunder, as soon as the CSP becomes aware of the breach.

-R3-3.3 The CSP shall obtain the prior written consent of the MFSA before:

-- a) making any change to the CSP's name or business name (if different), at least one month in advance of such change; - b) acquiring 25 per cent of more of the capital or voting rights in another entity; - c) any material changes to the business plan as originally authorised, including any additional activities the CSP intends to start providing which does not fall under the company services that require authorisation: - d) taking any steps to cease its company services business; and - e) agreeing to sell or merge the whole or any part of its undertaking.
+- a) a change of registered office or business address, at least one month in advance of such change; - b) cases where a Class A CSP and Class C CSP authorised to provide the service of a registered office, a business correspondence or administrative address and other related services for a company, a partnership or any other Legal Entity, intends to use a different address for the provision of such services to clients through an address which is not the CSP's registered address; - c) any material changes in the information supplied to the MFSA immediately upon becoming aware of the matter; - any actual or intended legal proceedings of a material nature by or against the CSP immediately after the decision has been taken or on becoming aware of the matter; and - e) any breach of any Authorisation condition/s or of any provision of the Act or the Regulations and rules issued thereunder, as soon as the CSP becomes aware of the breach. - R3-3.3 The CSP shall obtain the prior written consent of the MFSA before: - a) making any change to the CSP's name or business name (if different), at least one month in advance of such change; - b) before the appointment of an individual as an Approved Person; - c) acquiring of 25 per cent of more of the capital or voting rights in another entity; - any material changes to the business plan as originally authorised, including any additional activities the CSP intends to start providing which does not fall under the Company Services that require authorisation: - e) taking any steps to cease its Company Services business; and - f) agreeing to sell or merge the whole or any part of its undertaking.

-Provided that where the CSP is a legal person, it shall also seek the prior written approval of the MFSA before:
+Provided that where the CSP is a Legal Person, it shall also seek the prior written approval of the MFSA before:

-- f) making any change to its share capital or the rights of shareholders; - g) resolving to go into liquidation or dissolution; - h) any proposed change to its ownership structure, including any acquisition of a qualifying shareholding, takes place, immediately upon becoming aware of the situation; and - i) making any changes to the instrument of incorporation.
+- g) making any change to its share capital or the rights of shareholders; - h) resolving to go into liquidation or dissolution; - any proposed change to its ownership structure, including any acquisition of a qualifying shareholding, takes place, immediately upon becoming aware of the situation; and - j) making any changes to the instrument of incorporation.